 Have a balloon release.
 This can be done from your home, cemetery, or a place that is close to your heart, on special anniversaries, due dates, or just because.

 Create something to celebrate and remember your babyon their anniversary, or during the holidays.
 Such as baking cupcakes on their birthday or special day, or making an angel ornament around Christmas.

 Place a remembrance photo, poem, or a special message in your local paperon an anniversary, or just because.
 This can usually be found in the obituary section of the newspaper.

 Send out birth announcements.
 This can be filled with mixed emotions, if you baby died in utero, or shortly there after.
 You could even include your baby’s ultrasound picture on it, or another picture that you feel comfortable in sharing.
 The people you send this birth announcement to may be even a smaller list than you imagined when the thought of birth announcements first entered your thoughts while pregnant, and that is okay.
 If you are worried about the customer service end of it, while processing, just let them know what you are doing ahead of time.
 We have had pictures of our baby, who died in utero, reprinted at local stores.
 They were very kind, and you could feel their sincerity and sympathy with our experience and processing our pictures.

-engraved on it.
+Purchase a brick at a garden/park or church with your baby’s nameengraved on it.
 Sometimes one does not have the baby’s remains, so this gives you a special place to “be” with your beloved baby.
 You could also buy a brick or stone and have it engraved for a garden at your own home.
 Also, something to keep in mind, if you do not have a place at your own home to recognize your baby, many cemeteries, if not all have a baby’s section.
 Sometimes within in this area, there is a special dedication memorial or monument to recognize all babies that have died.
 Also, some hospitals, mostly Catholic, bury all babies remains, even if the parents decline that they want to take their baby’s remains home with them.
 Contact your hospital, if years later, this is your situation.
 They are usually buried in the baby section of cemeteries.
 Just know that not all hospitals do this.

 Hospice of Western Reserve, in the Cleveland, OH area, has a beautiful place called, Vista Walk, for you to “be with your baby”.
 Here, you can purchase a brick or garden furniture, to have your baby’s name inscribed.
 This area overlooks Lake Erie, and is open anytime for meditation, reflection, and remembrance.
 For more information, call: 216.383.3712.
 Or if you would like to visit the walk and gardens: David Simpson Hospice House, 300 East 185th Street, Cleveland, OH 44119.